JackBekket/Hellper/lib/bot/dialog/FILES.md

 ### Imports:

 ```
-"log"
-"github.com/JackBekket/hellper/lib/bot/command"
-"github.com/JackBekket/hellper/lib/database"
-"github.com/JackBekket/hellper/lib/langchain"
+log
+os
+regexp
+strings

+github.com/JackBekket/hellper/lib/bot/command
+github.com/JackBekket/hellper/lib/database
+github.com/JackBekket/hellper/lib/langchain
-"github.com/go-telegram-bot-api/telegram-bot-api/v5"
+tgbotapi "github.com/go-telegram-bot-api/telegram-bot-api/v5"
 ```

 ### External Data, Input Sources:

-1. `updates <-chan tgbotapi.Update`: A channel of Telegram updates, providing information about incoming messages, commands, and other events.
-2. `bot *tgbotapi.BotAPI`: A pointer to the Telegram bot API instance, allowing interaction with the Telegram platform.
-3. `comm command.Commander`: A pointer to the command handler, responsible for processing commands and managing user interactions.
+1. `os.Getenv("AI_ENDPOINT")`: This variable holds the endpoint for the AI model, which is used for image generation and other AI-related tasks.
+2. `os.Getenv("AI_ENDPOINT")`: This variable holds the endpoint for the AI model, which is used for image generation and other AI-related tasks.
+3. `database.UsersMap`: This is a map that stores user data, including their AI session information and other relevant details.

 ### Code Summary:

-#### 1. HandleUpdates Function:
+#### Function: HandleUpdates

-This function iterates through the incoming Telegram updates and processes each one.
-It first checks if the update contains a callback query, which indicates an inline action.
-If so, it handles the callback logic for inlines.
-Otherwise, it processes the message and its associated command.
+This function handles incoming updates from the Telegram bot API.
+It iterates through the updates and processes each one based on its type.

+1. It first checks if the update is a callback query.
+If it is, it handles the callback logic for inline buttons and other interactive elements.

-#### 2. Command Handling:
+2. If the update is not a callback query, it checks if the message is from a group chat.
+If it is, it skips the message if it doesn't contain the bot's username or if it's a voice or photo message.

+3. It then extracts the chat ID and user data from the database.
+If the user doesn't exist in the database, it adds them to the map.

+4. Based on the command in the message, it performs the corresponding action.
+For example, if the command is "/image", it generates an image using the AI model and sends it back to the user.

-The code handles various commands, such as "/image", "/restart", "/help", "/search_doc", "/rag", "/instruct", "/usage", and "/helper".
-Each command has a specific function that is called to process the command and its arguments.
+5. It also handles other commands like "/restart", "/help", "/search_doc", "/rag", "/instruct", "/usage", "/helper", "/setContext", and "/clearContext".

-#### 3. User Management:

-The code maintains a database of users and their corresponding information, such as their AI session details and dialog status.
-It also handles adding new users to the database and updating their status based on their interactions with the bot.

-#### 4. Dialog Flow:

-The code implements a dialog flow for users, guiding them through a series of steps to configure their AI session and interact with the bot.
-The dialog status is updated based on the user's actions, and the appropriate function is called to handle the next step in the dialog.

-#### 5. AI Interaction:

-The code interacts with the user's chosen AI model by sending requests to the specified API endpoint.
-It also handles the generation of images using the specified AI model and parameters.

-#### 6. Error Handling:

-The code includes error handling for various scenarios, such as when a user is not found in the database or when an error occurs during the AI interaction.

-#### 7. Logging:

-The code logs various events, such as user dialog status, user ID, and username, to help with debugging and monitoring the bot's behavior.
+6. Finally, it updates the user's dialog status based on the current state of the conversation.

+#### Other Code Parts:

+1. The code also includes functions for handling model selection, connecting to the AI model, and generating content using the chosen model.

+2. It also has functions for handling user input, such as getting the API key, choosing a model, and providing feedback on the AI's response.

+3. The code is well-structured and modular, making it easy to understand and maintain.